Suddenly Celiac

 Another common ailment is Leaky Gut Syndrome (LGS), or intestinal permeability.
 LGS creates gaps in the intestinal walls that allow harmful bacteria and toxic substances to escape into the bloodstream.
 This also causes similar symptoms to CD, and can make you feel very sick.
 To improve Leaky Gut, the first step is to heal your gut by avoiding inflammatory foods, like gluten.
 Getting a food allergy and/ or food intolerance test will help you know what other foods to avoid.

-It is so important to be properly diagnosed with Celiac Disease as the damage can be detrimental to your health.
+It is so important to be properly diagnosed with celiac disease as the damage can be detrimental to your health.
 It is a simple blood test to identify celiac markers.
 Please ask your physician for a test if you have any symptoms!